jiezhang917/ascend/README.md

 4. Compile css and js: `npm run prod`
 5. Open your browser: http://localhost

-_Notes: In case you don't required dependencies installed in your local environment, like node, php, etc, you can use the containers to run our commands._
+_Notes: In case you don't have required dependencies installed in your local environment, like node, php, etc, you can use the containers to run those commands from step 2._

 # Call APIs
 The API endpoints in this repo are protected by sanctum.
 To request them, follow these steps:
-1. Register a user account if you haven't yet:
+1. Register a user account if you don't have one yet:
 [Register](/register)
-2. Click on your profile icon and then click API Tokens.
+2. Click on your profile icon and then click on API Tokens.
-3. Here you can create your API tokens by giving it a name and specify permissions for it.
+3. Here you can create your API tokens by giving it a name and specifying permissions for it.